-The Workbench Scripting Shell is primarily used for running Python or Lua scripts, or typing commands in these languages directly.
+The Workbench Scripting Shell is primarily used for running Python scripts, or directly typing commands in Python.
 However, you can also use it to access the Workbench Scripting Shell Scripting Library functions and global functions and objects.
-To see the available commands,
+To see the available commands, type

 ?”.
 You can also cut and paste text to and from the shell window.

 The Snippets tab is a scratch pad for saving code snippets.
 This makes it easy to reuse and execute code in MySQL Workbench.